sw33tLie/bbscope/README.md

 - Bugcrowd: login, then grab the `_crowdcontrol_session` cookie
 - Intigriti: login, then intercept a request to api.intigriti.com and look for the `Authentication: Bearer XXX` header.
 XXX is your token

+When using bbscope for HackerOne, the username flag (`-u`) is mandatory.

 Remember that you can use the --help flag to get a description for all flags.

 ## Examples